ExpediaGroup/graphql-kotlin/docs/customizing-schemas/documenting-fields.md

 """A useful widget"""
 type Widget {
-  """The widget's value that can be null"""
+  """The widget's value that can be `null`"""
   value: Int
 }
 ```